MaistoV/BSpenaHPQC/doc/Hadoop.md

 ## HDFS <a name="hdfs"></a>
 HDFS (Hadoop Distributed File System)<sup>[[4]](References.md#hdfs_architecture)</sup> is a java-based distributed file system running on commodity hardware which supports a traditional hierarchical file organization.
 This file system :
 * Stores user data in files.
-* Splits file in one or more blocked-sized chunks known as `data blocks`,with size of 128 MB by default (the size is configurable per file).
+* Splits file in one or more 128 MB blocked-sized chunks known as `data blocks` (size is configurable per file).
-* Replicates the data blocks with a `configurable replication factor`, which is set to 3 by default.
+* Replicates the data blocks with a `configurable replication factor` (3 by default).
 The default factor causes an 200% overhead in storage space and other resources, so to avoid the overhead is used the the `Erasure Coding`.
 It provides the same level of fault-tolerance with much less storage space.

 HDFS has a `master-slave architecture` :
-* `NameNode` : There is one `master daemon` per cluster, it executes file system namespace operations (opening, closing, and renaming files and directories) and handles clients access to files.
+* `NameNode` : Master daemon, there is one per cluster.
+It executes file system namespace operations (opening, closing, and renaming files and directories) and handles clients access to files.
 The NameNode assigns the blocks to DataNodes and stores the metadata (number of data blocks,their locations,numeber of replicas, etc...).
 Finally, it makes all decisions regarding blocks replication.
-* `DataNode`  : There is one `slave daemon` per node in the cluster, it executes read/write operation from the file system’s client.
+* `DataNode` : Slave daemon, there is one per node in the cluster.
+It executes read/write operation from the file system’s client.
 The DataNode performs data blocks operations (creation, deletion and replication) and stores the actual data.
 Moreover, DataNodes ara gathered together in `racks`.

 <p align="center">
   <img src="https://techvidvan.com/tutorials/wp-content/uploads/sites/2/2020/03/HDFS-Architecture.jpg" width="600">